 Workshop participants are not required to take part in the performance portion of this project and no theatre knowledge or experience is necessary.
 This project uses brainstorming, discussion, visual art and improvisation to create an original, honest play.

-The 2018 ACT Social Justice Theatre Project theme is Newcomer Seniors.
-Workshops were conducted with seniors from Windsor Women Working With Immigrant Women, Life After 50, as well as other seniors in the Windsor community, during the months of June 2017 – January 2018.
-Many personal stories were shared and from those stores the one act play entitled “In Flight” was created.
+The 2019 ACT Social Justice Theatre Project themes are senior relationships & bullying.
+Workshops were conducted with seniors from Life After 50, as well as other seniors in the Windsor community, during the months of July 2018 – January 2019.
+Many personal stories were shared and from those stores the original one act play entitled “Elder Affairs” was created.

 Funded by the New Horizons for Seniors Programs Grant, the seniors project brings together Windsor-Essex residents over the age of 50 to share their stories and create a play based on their life experiences.

 ACT Presents: Elder Affairs

 Originally Conceived and Written by Linda Lord & Chris Rabideau

 February 8 & 9 at 8:00pm & February 10 at 2:00pm 2019